-The ghee diet acts as a natural cleanser of the body and keeps the digestive system clean.
+The ghee diet is a natural body cleanser and keeps the digestive system clean.

 With 64% saturated fat, ghee in the diet works as a filler food.
-It can be taken with morning tea or coffee for natural energy and keeps hunger pang away for longer than usual.
+It can be taken with morning tea or coffee for natural energy, keeping the hunger pang away longer than usual.

-Ghee offers a higher smoke point and acts as a flavor and taste enhancer of food.
+Ghee offers a higher smoke point and is a food flavor and taste enhancer.

-Ghee is used as a taste enhancer in cooking or seasoning.
+Ghee, an olive oil substitute, is a taste enhancer in cooking or seasoning.
 It has no bitter or pungent aftertaste like olive oil.

-Ghee can also be consumed as a spread on morning toasts or added to coffee or other beverages.
+Ghee can also be consumed as a spread on morning toast or added to coffee or other beverages.

-Consumption of Ghee in moderation improves the ratio of high-density lipoprotein, or “good” cholesterol, to low-density lipoprotein, or “bad” cholesterol in the body.
+Consumption of Ghee in moderation improves the ratio of high-density lipoprotein, or “good” cholesterol, to low-density lipoprotein, or “bad” cholesterol.

-It is well acclaimed by Ayurveda as a natural medicine to improve physical and mental health.
+Ayurveda well acclaims it as a natural medicine to improve physical and mental health.

-Ghee vs. Olive oil: How can ghee clarified butter work as an olive oil substitute?
+Ghee vs. Olive oil: Why is ghee a healthier olive oil substitute?

-So Olive oil and Ghee have a different fat composition, but ghee is a healthy alternative to olive oil due to more healthy saturated fats.
+So Olive oil and Ghee have different fat compositions, but ghee is a healthy alternative to olive oil due to its more healthy saturated fats.

-Moderate consumption of ghee is undoubtedly beneficial and may consider as olive oil substitute because of the following nutritional benefits:
+Moderate consumption of ghee is undoubtedly beneficial and may consider an olive oil substitute because of the following nutritional benefits:

-Though ghee is rich in saturated fat, about 89% of it comprises medium and short-chain fatty acids with 3% linoleic acid.
+Though ghee is rich in saturated fat, about 89% comprises medium and short-chain fatty acids with 3% linoleic acid.